Pennsylvania Dutch Country

 The Greater Pennsylvania Dutch Country (Pennsylvania Dutch: Die Breet-Deitscherei (The Broad Dutchery) refers to this Pennsylvania region but also includes smaller enclaves of Pennsylvania Dutch-speaking areas in New York, Delaware, Maryland, Ohio, West Virginia, North Carolina, Indiana, Illinois, Wisconsin, Virginia, and the Canadian province of Ontario.

-Pennsylvania Dutch history in America
+High-Dutch Pennsylvania

-Waves of colonial Palatines from the Rhenish Palatinate (a Holy Roman state) settled in the Province of New York and the Province of Pennsylvania.
+Waves of colonial Palatines from the Rhenish Palatinate, one of the Holy Roman states, settled in the Province of New York and the Province of Pennsylvania.
 The first Palatines arrived in the late 1600s but the majority came throughout the 1700s; they were known collectively as the Palatine Dutch.
-Many of their descendants settled other states, including Indiana and Ohio.
-For many years, the term "Palatine" meant German American.
+Many American Palatines settled other states, including Indiana and Ohio.

-Even more Palatines arrived during the course of the 1800s; many chose to live in big industrial cities such as Germantown, Philadelphia and Pittsburgh, while others who sought large tracts of good farmland moved to midwestern states, where they built new homes in the fertile regions of Illinois, Indiana, and Ohio.